nioroso-x3/xmrig/README.md

 ### CPU mining performance
-* POWER8 @ 2.8 GHz, 1 core running 4 single threads -> 16 H/s per core, currently optimizing JIT, interpreter gets half this number.
-CNv8 was around 60.
+* POWER8 @ 2.8 GHz, 1 core running 4 single threads,SMT8 enabled -> 50 H/s .

 Please note performance is highly dependent on system load.
 The numbers above are obtained on an idle system.
 Tasks heavily using a processor cache, such as video playback, can greatly degrade hashrate.
 Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 2 MB of cache.